FanPu1/bioinformatics-hub/README.md

   - Retrieve information from protein structure (future task)

 ## Installation
 Running this package requires [nodeJS](https://nodejs.org/en/) environment.
-Run the below commend to install this package into your project.
+Run the below commend to install this package into your javascript project.
 ```
 npm install --save bioinformatics-hub
 ```